Last updated: May 2026

 3. Go back in time at Rosenborg Castle

-Rosenborg’s well-preserved rooms and nifty smartphone tour guide app, will teach you a lot about Denmark’s somewhat scandal laden royal past.
-Over the years, more than one affair has rocked the Danish royals, but the most interesting was Queen Caroline Mathilde’s affair with her insane King husband’s physician who ended up ruling the country for two years while the King was too unwell.
-It’s fascinating stuff and has even been made into a movie called A Royal Affair.
+Rosenborg's well-preserved rooms and nifty smartphone tour guide app, will teach you a lot about Denmark's somewhat scandal laden royal past.
+Over the years, more than one affair has rocked the Danish royals, but the most interesting was Queen Caroline Mathilde's affair with her unwell King husband's physician, who ended up ruling the country for two years while the King was too ill to govern.
+It's fascinating stuff and has even been made into a movie called A Royal Affair.
 But, the best thing about Rosenborg Castle?
 It houses the must-see Danish Crown Jewels.
-For more information, see Rosenborg Castle
+You can book your Rosenborg Castle ticket here.

 4. Glimpse the city from its Canals